We’d love to tell you that the recruitment process is as simple as posting a job and then choosing the best among the candidates who flow right in.

 b) Promote the job opening via job ads

 Posting job ads is a fundamental aspect of recruitment, but there are numerous ways to refine that part of the overall process beyond the usual channels of LinkedIn, Indeed, Glassdoor and other professional social networks.
-As VP of Customer Advocacy Matt Buckland wrote in his article about candidate hierarchy, paraphrased:
+As one-time VP of Customer Advocacy Matt Buckland wrote in his article about candidate hierarchy, paraphrased:

 It’s about reaching the most people, and it’s also about getting the right people.

 So you need to advertise in the right places to get the candidates you want.